-Academic Visitors/Visiting Researchers
+Academic Visitors and International Researchers

 INL’s academic visitors program promotes collaboration and interaction between lab researchers – and research programs – and university staff.
 This program allows university personnel, with no funding or contracts with INL, access to security plans and badging needed to access INL facilities.

 Visiting researchers can participate in a variety of activities, including but not limited to:

 - 2. Collaborations with INL researchers, funded jointly by INL and the university.